 An individual will be able to claim a deduction for expenditure incurred in gaining or producing assessable income or which is necessarily incurred in carrying on a business for the purpose of gaining or producing assessable income (not being expenditure of a private, capital, or domestic nature).
 Entitlement to a deduction for certain motor vehicles or travel expenses will, however, depend on satisfying the particular record keeping requirements of the substantiation provisions.

 A self-employed individual is entitled to a tax deduction for personal contributions made to a complying superannuation fund.
-See above under Personal Deductions for further details.
+See Personal deductions above for further details.

 A deduction is allowable for costs incurred in managing tax affairs.